Connect with us

 It was as if he knew just what to say.
 My brain freeze ended instantly.
 I got a splendid interview that was more like a conversation and lasted much longer than 10 minutes.
 He of course told me he was really worried about Southern because they always played Alabama tough and he knew his boys might be cocky after winning at Southern Cal.
 He made USM, an average team at best, sound like the Green Bay Packers.

 After a while, the great man asked, “Are you in a hurry to get back to Hattiesburg?
-Why don't you out to practice with me?”
+Why don’t you come out to practice with me?”
 And then he drove us out to practice in his golf cart.
 And then he took me up on his tower with him.
 I noticed several veteran Alabama writers, who had covered the Tide for years, down below.
 I am pretty sure they were glaring up at me thinking, “Who the hell is that greasy little kid?”

 Bear Bryant in his customary pre-game position: Leaning on a goal post.
 (Photo courtesy University of Alabama)